MadnessCoder/NMS_AMUMSS_LUA_AUTOSCRIPT/README.md

 Limits of applicability.
  -It works only with EXML files with same structure of properties.
-For example, if some properties were added in 1.exml and other were added in 2.exml this script shouldn't be used.
+For example, if some properties were added in 1.exml and other were deleted in 2.exml this script shouldn't be used.